 At Priestsic Primary School we are all geographers!

-During their journey through Priestsic Primary School, the children develop knowledge and skills through a concept driven curriculum deepening their understanding of the world.
+During a child's journey through Priestsic Primary School, they will develop knowledge and skills through a concept driven curriculum deepening their understanding of the world.

 In EYFS, the children are encouraged to observe, explore and investigate the world around them.
 In KS1 and 2, geographical concepts are explored further, building a love of and respect for both the built and natural world.
 To encourage this respect for nature and the environment, we provide our children with a range of field trips and over night residentials.